 If you were injured in an accident because of someone else’s actions and you’ve filed a personal injury lawsuit, you might be required to give a deposition.
 Giving a deposition can feel intimidating and stressful if you’ve never done it before.
 You may wonder how your performance during the deposition will impact your case.
 While your attorney can provide the most accurate assessment, there are some signs of a successful deposition that you can recognize.
+How do you know if your deposition went well?

 Preparation is Key